Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Results

-To interpret the effect of locomotion techniques on eye movement characteristics, we used SHAP to evaluate the contribution of individual features within the LightGBM classifier.
-The SHAP summary plot is shown in Figure~\ref{fig:shap_summary}, illustrating the average impact of each feature on the model’s output, aggregated by classes teleportation, voice-based steering through fixed commands, and LLM-driven locomotion.
-According to the SHAP analysis, total fixation duration, minimum pupil size, and mean saccade duration emerged as the most important features for distinguishing between locomotion techniques.
-These features are commonly linked to cognitive load, as well as visual attention, engagement, and visual search behavior, suggesting that user interaction patterns varied across conditions.
-Additionally, total saccade duration and maximum blink duration substantially contributed to the model’s predictions, indicating further differences in attentional strategies.
-Other influential features included saccade duration variability, minimum saccade peak velocity, and blink count.
-Overall, the results indicate that fixation behavior, saccade dynamics, blink activity, and pupil-based measures collectively shape the gaze responses associated with each locomotion technique, reflecting distinct patterns of cognitive processing and user engagement in VR.
+To interpret the effect of locomotion techniques on eye movement characteristics, we used SHAP~\cite{lundberg2017unified} to evaluate the contribution of individual features within the best-performing Logistic Regression L2 ($C=3$) classifier.
+The SHAP summary plot is shown in Figure~\ref{fig:shap_summary}, illustrating the per-class mean absolute SHAP value of each feature, aggregated across teleportation, voice-based steering through fixed commands, and LLM-driven locomotion conditions.
+According to the SHAP analysis, the saccade-to-fixation duration ratio, fixation duration entropy, and the saccade direction histogram~\cite{tatler2008systematic} emerged as the most important features for distinguishing between locomotion techniques.
+These features are commonly linked to cognitive load~\cite{2025.EDM.long-papers.9}, visual attention~\cite{shiferaw2019review}, engagement~\cite{holmqvist2011eye}, and visual search behavior~\cite{tatler2008systematic}, suggesting that user interaction patterns varied across conditions.
+Additionally, the maximum fixation duration and the fixation-to-saccade count ratio substantially contributed to the model predictions, indicating further differences in attentional strategies.
+Other important features included the minimum and variability of saccade peak velocity, fixation duration variability, fixation count, and saccade amplitude variability.
+Overall, the results indicate that saccade-to-fixation timing balance, fixation duration variability, and saccade directional patterns collectively shape the gaze responses associated with each locomotion technique, reflecting distinct patterns of cognitive processing and user engagement in VR.